|Controller for 3-colour 80x7 pixel moving LED sign|

 UDP RGB565 interface

-RAW RGB565 frames can be sent over UDP to port 1565.
+Frames of 80x8 pixels in RGB565 format (big endian) can be sent over UDP to port 1565.
 The blue (B) channel is ignored, as is the lowest line of the frame.

 The frames can be converted from raw RGB to the RGB565 format using the ledbanner2udp program.